Texts + / About

 I make meaning through the multi-layered process: Creating/capturing images, virtual transformations, reflective picture-taking (i.e. picture of an image on monitor, photograph of printed materials), reframe, output, and embodying in book forms.
 This cyclical continuum allows time and space to crystallize the intangible (virtual and fleeting), for emotions to develop, and eyes to reflect, in relation to our aging bodies.
 Often times the labor-intensive trial-and-error of printing and binding practice can evoke humility, building toward mastery within the limitations of forms.
 At the same time, experimentations of structure that extend malleability of forms invite connections to boundless possibilities.
 Like the waxing and waning of the moon cycle, this multi-layered process creates a rhythm that is similar to life, allowing meditation on the progression of time and timelessness, as well as the intradependent human conditions of body, mind, and spirit.

 While inspired by the aesthetics of device technology, the umbrella theme of my work attempts to tap into a kind of truths communicated in the archetypes embedded in mythologies and holistic modalities.
-Stemming from the traditional abstract painting language, in the core of my work lies the inner necessity to dissolve dialectical tensions — chaos and peace, creation and surrender — in order to generate a new dialogue.
+Stemming from the traditional abstract painting language, in the core of my work lies the inner necessity to dissolve dialectical tensions — chaos and peace; creation and surrender; structure and possibility — in order to invite new inspiration.
 Visual intuiting allows for a space where a sense of wholeness and fractalized metamorphic desires can be experienced at a same vibration — the resonant creative force of unfolding and reunion.